serverlize/serverlize/CONTRIBUTING.md

 ## Documentation

 Documentation for this project is available at the [documentation site][link-docs].

 ## Guidelines

-- **Monorepo:** This repo makes use of Lerna and Yarn Workspaces to manage the source for multiple packages.
+- **Monorepo:** This repo makes use of [Lerna][link-lerna] and [Yarn Workspaces][link-yarn-workspaces] to manage the source for multiple packages.

-- **Coding Standard:** Linting errors are checked by TSLint and stylistic issues are handled by Prettier.
+- **Coding Standard:** Linting errors are checked by [TSLint][link-tslint] and stylistic issues are handled by [Prettier][link-prettier].
 Keeping a consistent style throughout the codebase keeps the cognitive load low for all contributors and keeps the code style homogeneous.

 - **Node 8 LTS:** `serverlize` has a minimum Node version requirement of 8.0.0.
-  Pull requests must not require a Node version greater than that unless the feature is enabled/backported via TypeScript.
+  Pull requests must not require a Node version greater than that unless the feature is enabled/backported via [TypeScript][link-typescript].

 - **Add tests:** All pull requests should include unit tests to ensure the change works as expected and to prevent regressions.